 On 12 September 2013, the Senate consented to this recommendation and the California Legislature adopted the nonbinding Resolution to name the Western crossing of the Bay Bridge for Willie Brown.

-But the Change.org petition — today at more than 5,600 signatures (and counting) — continued to grow, and became the impetus for the 28 September 2013 launch of The Emperor’s Bridge Campaign at a Twitter-mobilized party held at Emperor Norton's Boozeland, a new Emperor-themed bar in San Francisco.
+But the Change.org petition — today at nearly 5,700 signatures (and counting) — continued to grow, and became the impetus for the 28 September 2013 launch of The Emperor’s Bridge Campaign at a Twitter-mobilized party held at Emperor Norton's Boozeland, a new Emperor-themed bar in San Francisco.
 The original idea was to provide organizational "ballast" and focus to the movement to name the entire San Francisco-Oakland Bay Bridge for Emperor Norton — something that we continue to believe can and should be accomplished, independent of any separate namings for the bridge’s constituent crossings, or "spans."

 The Campaign quickly established itself on Facebook and Twitter, where our friends and followers include a diverse and growing list of kindred spirits who share our love for the Bay Bridge and the Emperor, and who — like us — want to see the two kept together in the minds and hearts of people everywhere.

 The Emperor's Bridge Campaign remains "on task" in the effort to name the Bay Bridge for Emperor Norton.